sockheadrps/Terrace-Dashboard/readme.md

 ## Installation

-TDB requires [Python 3.7+](https://www.python.org/), and the installation of all libraries in the
+TDB requires [Python 3.7+](https://www.python.org/), and the installation of all libraries in requirements.txt

     pip install requirements.txt